Heat recovery ventilation

 If our Dry Air positive pressure ventilation unit sounds like the ideal solution to a condensation and back mould problem in your property, then do not hesitate to get in contact with your local branch of Peter Cox.

-At Peter Cox we are very proud that our condensation and damp services have been approved and ratified by the bodies that govern our industry such as the PCA, Which? and TrustMark amongst others.
+At Peter Cox we are very proud that our condensation and damp services have been approved and ratified by the bodies that govern our industry.

 Our highly trained surveyors and experienced technicians will ensure that from the first visit to your property to right through to the final installation of our Dry Air positive pressure ventilation system, you have a system that is right for you and the you finally will start to alleviate and solve you condensation problems.

-To find out more or book an appointment with one of our positive pressure ventilation specialists simply call 0800 633 5712.
-Alternatively complete the online form below and we will get back in touch with you.
+To find out more or book an appointment with one of our positive pressure ventilation specialists simply call us today or click the button below to book a survey online.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.